ovin78/facebook-video-downloader/README.md

 ## How it works

+**TL;DR:** Find `embed` elements that are descendants of `video` elements and parse its `flashvars` to extract its SD and/or HD source URLs.

+### Detailed version
-The content script creates a mutation observer for every Facebook page and listens to changes to any DOM node's children and ancestors.
-Whenever a change is detected, it scans the node for any new EMBED elements.

-If an EMBED element is a Facebook video, it should contain a "flashvars" attribute with information about the HD and/or SD video URL.
-We extract those URLs using regular expressions.
+The content script creates a mutation observer on every Facebook page and listens to changes to every DOM node's subtree.
+Whenever a change to the subtree is detected, it scans the document for any new `embed` elements.
+If such an element represents a Facebook video, it will have a `flashvars` attribute which contains information about the video's SD and/or HD video URLs.
+If those URLs can be found, we extract them and insert download links over the video.

 ## Building